-Project Ocean is a teacher professional development program based on studies of the physical foundations of oceanography.
+Project Ocean is a comprehensive teacher professional development course based on studies of the physical foundations of oceanography.
 It is directed towards improving teacher effectiveness in generating interest and understanding in science, technology, and mathematics among pre-college students.

 The AMS has a long-term interest in pre-college ocean education.
 It serves the atmospheric and related oceanic and hydrologic sciences, and publishes oceanographic research journals.